Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Add_variables_new_template/Documen_add_variables_BMP_template.md

 7. If not done previously, install the package openxlsx2 from Tools -\> Install packages …

 8. In section 3, edit the variable ‘csv_crop_file’ to contain the name of the CSV file that contains the list of variables to be added.
 This should be the only modification needed to the R script.

 9. Run the script from RStudio by entering ‘alt-ctrl-r’ or navigating through the menu bar to Code -\> Run Region -\> Run All.

 10. The script should run, outputting a few lines of information to assist possible de-bugging.
 The last lines of output are from “housekeeping” to free memory and remove objects.

 11. Navigate to the folder containing the script.
 This file will contain the template with the new variables as specified in the CSV file.
 The template will have the CSV file name appended (e.g., 'FL_Crop_BMP_dataset_Tomato.xlsx').

 12. Inspect the sheets where variables were expected to be added.

 13. Verify that the dictionary sheets were updated as well.

 This completes the process for inserting variables into a Crop BMP template.

 **Troubleshooting**

 One anticipated source of problems is in linking specific variables to equivalent ICASA names.
 At the moment, the ICASA Master Variable List can be downloaded [here](https://github.com/DSSAT/ICASA-Dictionary/raw/refs/heads/main/ICASA%20Data%20Dictionary.xlsx).
 Users either have to browse the sheets or use the search function to locate variables.
 The standards include a small number of crop-specific variables but tends not to include crop-specific harvest quality or crop health variables.
 Users may suggest new variables via the ICASA Data Dictionary github site.

-The most likely source of errors are mismatches among file names, failure to create the expected folders, and errors in the organization of the CSV file containin variable names.
+The most likely source of errors are mismatches among file names or paths, failure to create the expected folders, and errors in the organization of the CSV file containin variable names.
+You can often easily debug file name or path issues with getwd() and by examining the variables for file paths (e.g., csv_path).